Bernard Guetta

-Bernard Guetta (/ˈɡɛtə/ GHET-ə, [bɛʁnaʁ ɡeta]; born 28 January 1951) is a French politician and journalist who was elected as a Member of the European Parliament in 2019.
+Bernard Guetta (/ˈɡɛtə/ GHET-ə, [bɛʁnaʁ ɡeta]; born 28 January 1951) is a French politician and journalist who was elected as a Member of the European Parliament in 2019 and re-elected in 2024.

 Career

-He was born to Pierre Guetta, a Franco-Italian sociologist from a Moroccan Jewish family, and his first wife, Ines Francine Bourla, a gallerist of tribal art.
-His sister, Nathalie Guetta, is an actress active in Italy.
+He was born in Boulogne-Billancourt to Pierre Guetta, a Franco-Italian sociologist from a Moroccan Jewish family, and his first wife, Ines Francine Bourla, a gallerist of tribal art.
+His sister Nathalie Guetta, is an actress active in Italy.
+From his father's side, Guetta is the half-brother of DJ and record producer David Guetta.

 In addition to his committee assignments, Guetta is part of the Spinelli Group, the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas and the MEPs Against Cancer group.

-Personal life

-By father's side, he is the half-brother of record producer, songwriter and DJ David Guetta.